sablier-labs/docs/docs/solana/accounts-architecture/02-merkle-instant.md

 ---
 id: "merkle-instant"
 sidebar_position: 2
-title: "Sablier Merkle Instant"
+title: "Merkle Instant"
 ---

-This section focuses on the architecture of accounts created or used in the most important instructions of the Sablier Merkle Instant program.
+This section focuses on the architecture of accounts created or used in the most important instructions of the Merkle Instant program.

 ## Account architecture